-ROBERT A. MALONE, 60, President and Chief Executive Officer, The First National Bank of Sonora, Texas (a community bank) since 2009.
-Executive Vice President of BP plc and Chairman of the Board and President, BP America Inc. (one of the nation's largest producers of oil and natural gas), 2006-2009; joined Halliburton Company Board in 2009; member of the Compensation and the Health, Safety and Environment Committees.
-Current Director of Peabody Energy Company (since 2009).
+Mr. Malone has been the President and Chief Executive Officer of The First National Bank of Sonora, Texas (a community bank) since 2009.
+Previously, Mr. Malone was the Executive Vice President of BP plc and Chairman of the Board and President, BP America Inc. (one of the nation's largest producers of oil and natural gas) from 2006 to 2009.
+Mr. Malone is a director of Peabody Energy Company (since 2009).
 The Board determined that Mr. Malone should be nominated for election as a Director because of his industry expertise and his executive leadership experience, including crisis management and safety performance.